How Does Dental Insurance Work? A Complete Guide

 What About Dental Coverage For Children?

 Recently, dental coverage for children has dramatically improved.
-The ACA (Affordable Care Act) states that pediatric dental care is an essential health benefit.
-Each state must offer dental benefits for children.
+The ACA (Affordable Care Act) states that pediatric dental care is an essential health benefit, and each state must offer dental benefits for children.

 Are Braces Covered by Dental Plans?

-If your child needs braces, it is important to research dental plans that offer the addition of orthodontic benefits.
+If your child needs braces, it is important to research dental plans that add orthodontic benefits.
 All dental plans are different and will have unique dental insurance policies.
 Therefore, it would be wise to clarify what discount and coverage you will be receiving.

 How Important is Dental Care?